Which AI 2027 Predictions Came True?

 The Honest Summary

-What the scenario got right: The qualitative picture of 2025 AI development is strikingly accurate.
-Agent emergence, coding transformation, infrastructure buildout, institutional dynamics, the narrowing gap between US labs — all confirmed.
+What the scenario got right: Several qualitative claims about 2025 AI development have held up: agent emergence, coding-tool adoption, infrastructure buildout, institutional dynamics, and the narrowing gap between US labs are all strongly represented in the confirmed or ahead categories.

 What’s behind: Raw compute scaling and some financial milestones.
 The scenario may have overweighted brute-force scaling relative to algorithmic and architectural improvements.